jlo-aus/discord-chronomate-docs/docs/cmds.md

 List all the tasks currently set for this server.

 Tasks followed by a ⚠ emoji are broken, meaning the icon file couldn't be found.

 ---

+### `.task next` {#task-next}
+Finds the next scheduled task and displays and ETA (Estimated Time of Action) which counts down to the task running.

+*Note that Feb 29 tasks only run on leap years so even if it appears next in the task list it may not actually be the next task to run.*

+---